Air Miles: Air Miles United Kingdom

 In 2007, the United Kingdom Air Miles business had eight million customers.
 Airmiles could be collected through Lloyds TSB Airmiles Duo credit card accounts, Shell petrol stations, Tesco supermarkets (50 airmiles for every £2.50 in Tesco Club Card vouchers), Southern Electric, travel products, package holidays purchased from Air Miles and over 100 online retailers.

 The British program had an online shopping portal including retailers such as eBay and Currys.
 Airmiles could be redeemed for flights with British Airways and other airlines, Eurostar and ferry crossings, cruises, hotel accommodation, car hire, travel insurance, package holidays, spa and golf breaks and leisure activities.
 It was based in Crawley.

 Air Miles was a subsidiary of British Airways, but the airline also operated a different scheme for its frequent flyers called BA Miles.

-In September 2011 Air Miles announced that it would be rebranding to Avios and that taxes and charges would then be chargeable, quoting £497 for a return flight to Sydney; many previous users expressed regret and anger over this.
+In September 2011, Air Miles announced that it would be rebranding to Avios and that taxes and charges would then be chargeable, quoting £497 for a return flight to Sydney; many previous users expressed regret and anger over this.
 The Airmiles scheme was combined with BA Miles and ended at midnight 14 November.

 Air Miles United States

-An Air Miles program was launched in the United States in 1992 by Loyalty Management Group.
+An Air Miles program was launched in the United States in 1992 by Loyalty Management Group, although it did not include any U.S.-based airlines.
 Participating companies included Lenscrafters, General Cinema, AT&T Corporation, and Citibank.
-Unlike its Canadian counterpart, the U.S. program was unsuccessful and suspended operations in May 1993.
+The U.S. program was unsuccessful and suspended operations in May 1993.